MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-D-Guarantee-Application-Provisions/section-5001.318.md

 ##### § 5001.318 B&I project priority point system. #####

 This section applies to B&I projects seeking a loan guarantee.
 When applications on hand have the same priority score, the Agency will give preference to applications involving guaranteed loans from veterans.
-A maximum of 105 points can be awarded.
+To receive veteran points, a veteran or veterans must own 20 percent or more interest in the borrower and the borrower must sign a certification in its application to indicate that the borrower has veteran status.
+A maximum of 100 points can be awarded.

 (a) *Population priority.* If the project is located in an unincorporated area or in a city with a population under 25,000, 5 points will be awarded.